Botfuel/botfuel-dialog/CONTRIBUTING.md

 * Test and compile as `npm publish` would do
 * Use `lerna publish`.

-## Type checking

-We use Facebook Flow as our type-checking solution.
-We prefer Flow over TypeScript because Flow works with lightweight changes to the code.
-Integration with Babel is also better for Flow.

-To avoid duplications, JSdoc comments should not contain type annotations.

-### Caveats

-* Flow has still a lot of open issues with exact types.
-They should be used only when necessary.
-* The spread operator is not handled very well.

 ### Integration with VSCode

 First, disable the buildtin JavaScript validation.
 In the workspace settings: `"javascript.validate.enable": false`.
-Indeed, Flow annotations are not valid JavaScript.

 This combination of plugins work together:

 * dbaeumer.vscode-eslint: ESLint integration in VSCode.
-Not specific to Flow.
-* joshpeng.sublime-babel-vscode: Syntax highlighter that handles Flow annotations.
-The default syntax highlighter breaks on some cases (Flow annotation inside a string template for example).
-* flowtype.flow-for-vscode: Flow integration to VSCode.